 1. Walk The Malecon At Sunset

-The stonewall that is called El Malecon is an 8-kilometer long structure that follows the sea starting at the end of Paseo del Prado by the Old City, ending a little past the Vedado district.
+The stonewall and boardwalk that is called El Malecon is an 8-kilometer-long structure that follows the sea starting at the end of Paseo del Prado by the Old City, ending a little past the Vedado district.

-This is a place for dating, fiesta, and socializing, where people bring rum and sub-woofers, listen to music, dance, watch the sunset and spend the evening.
+This is a place for dating, fiesta, and socializing, where people bring rum and sub-woofers, listen to music, dance, watch the sunset and spend the evening – one of the must-do things to do Havana!

 There are several fortress structures in and around Havana, from remnants of fortifications that do not exist anymore, to the grand fortresses that have guarded the city for centuries.

-The castle of El Morro is situated on the tip of the entrance to the Havana bay, across from the end of the Paseo del Prado overlooking the sea outside Old Havana.
+The El Morro castle is situated on the tip of the entrance to Havana bay, across from the end of the Paseo del Prado overlooking the sea outside Old Havana.

 The fortress is part of the Old Havana World Heritage Site, inscribed in 1982 for its historical importance in the European conquest of the New World and its unique mix of architecture.